meetjn/Web-Dev-Notes/README.md

 # CSR And SSr And SSG

 Client-side rendering (CSR) is a modern technique used in web development where the rendering of a webpage is performed in the browser using JavaScript.
 Instead of the server sending a fully rendered HTML page to the client
-Good example of CSR - React
+A good example of CSR - React

 SSR
 When the rendering process (converting JS components to HTML) happens on the server, it’s called SSR.